wp-plugins/cms2cms-concrete5-to-wp-migration/readme.txt

 * *internal links*

 = Additional Migration Options: =
-* clear WordPress data before migration
+- clear WordPress data before migration
+- 301 redirects from old URLs to new URLs
+- forms

 = Features of Automated Migration: =
 * Intuitiveness - CMS2CMS service has been tailor made for each client (either an expert or an average user) to feel comfortable operating it.